 When kids are very young, you may want them to share sleeping space and use the other bedroom as a playroom.

-Give each child his separate space and privacy.
+With siblings sharing a bedroom, it's essential to give each child his separate space and privacy.
 If possible, divide the room into halves.
 Try a folding screen by each bed or a curtain or bookshelves bisecting the room for really rocky sibling rivalries.